joshbegley/nyt-latest/README.md

 `Readers applaud the opening of the Moynihan Train Hall.
 Also: Flavored Oreos.`\
 https://nytimes.com/2021/01/04/opinion/letters/penn-station-new-york-city.html?searchResultPosition=4

-**The Cut Find Its New Top Editor at Teen Vogue**\
+**The Cut Finds Its New Top Editor at Teen Vogue**\
-`Lindsay Peoples Wagner will leave her job as the editorial leader of the Condé Nast publication to take over New York Media’s style and culture site.`\
+`Lindsay Peoples Wagner will leave her job as the editorial leader of the Condé Nast publication to take over New York Magazine’s style and culture site.`\
 https://nytimes.com/2021/01/04/business/media/the-cut-editor-lindsay-peoples-wagner.html?searchResultPosition=5

 **Lesson of the Day: ‘Trump, in Taped Call, Pressured Georgia Official to “Find” Votes to Overturn Election’**\